I enjoy history, in particular local history, and history about my home county of Norfolk.

 Shirley Temple's Fortuitous Timing

-When the great depression started in 1929, it sent the USA into despair and shock.
-It began with the wall street crash and lasted roughly 10 years.
+When the Great Depression started in 1929, it sent the USA into despair and shock.
+It began with the Wall Street crash and lasted roughly ten years.
 With millions of people losing their jobs, it left them and their families penniless and hungry.
-It is without a doubt one of the worst times in history.
+It was without a doubt one of the worst times in history.
 With all this going on, little Shirley Temple made a scene at theatres across America.
 Born on 23 April 1928, little did America know at the time that she was going to grow up to be one of the most recognisable people on the planet.
-She proved to be a little ray of sunshine amongst all the horrid affairs and financial horrors that was hitting American families so hard.
+She proved to be a little ray of sunshine amongst all the horrid affairs and financial horrors that were hitting American families so hard.

 A short summary of the book

-For 4 years running Shirley Temple was the at the top of the box office.
-This little girl was so well known and famous she was the most photographed person in the world.
-But, why did people love her so much and take her to their hearts?
-This book explains why Shirley Temple was so popular.
-At a time when America was at such a low point financially and suffering with the great depression, this book explains how her little smile and dancing beamed onto the theatre big screen and brought joy and light into thousands of peoples lives.
-Although this book isn't a biography about Shirley as such, it is more a book of the films she was in, her ultimate success throughout the depression and finally, how the world became a little tiresome of the films having a similar storyline whilst Shirley was, inevitably, growing up.
+At a time when America was at such a low point financially and suffering through the Great Depression, this book explains how her little smile and dancing beamed onto the big screen brought joy and light into thousands of peoples lives.
+Although this book isn't a biography about Shirley, it is more a book of the films she was in, her ultimate success throughout the depression, and finally, how the world became a little tiresome of the films having a similar storyline whilst Shirley was, inevitably, growing up.

 Author: John F Kasson

 Publisher: W. W. Norton & Co

 Born on 23 April 1928, Shirley was the third child born to Gertrude and George Russell.
 Gertrude being a homemaker and George working in a bank, little did they know what their little girl would grow up to be.